Cube 2: Hypercube: Alternate ending

 The longer alternate ending included in the special features on the DVD reveals the "owners" to be the government; in the shorter version it is unclear who they are, but it is assumed they are Izon.
 Kate is executed in both versions, but she is praised for being the first operative to make it out alive.
 In the alternate ending it is revealed to Kate that she was in the Hypercube for just six minutes and fifty-nine seconds.
 It was an experiment used for quantum teleportation.

 Production

 The original screenplay written by Sean Hood, which was subsequently rewritten by producer Ernie Barbarash, had a substantially different plot, theme, and characters, as well as a set of over 70 production illustrations, which visualized quite different traps, environments, and four-dimensional concepts.

+Release

+Home media

-ReleaseHypercube premiered at the München Fantasy Filmfest on 29 July 2002 and was later released on DVD on 15 April 2003.
+Hypercube premiered at the München Fantasy Filmfest on 29 July 2002 and was later released on DVD on 15 April 2003.